McCormick, Washington: History

-The mill would be rebuilt after it suffered a near-total loss in 1909.
+The mill was rebuilt after it suffered a near-total loss in 1909.
 It closed in 1927 as lumber production at the plant had become idle.
 The town began to be demolished, with materials salvaged by a new owner of the company.
 A tuberculosis sanitorium was opened in 1935 and closed in 1941.

-Considered a ghost town afterwards despite continual habitation, most of the property would be bought out beginning in 1954 by George Fraser, a retired tailor from Centralia.
+Considered a ghost town afterwards despite continual habitation, most of the property was bought out beginning in 1954 by George Fraser, a retired tailor from Centralia.